Metrohan/RSA-EncrypterDecrypter/README.md

 For decryption:

-- Enter the encrypted word
+- Enter the encrypted text.
-- Enter the numbers same as encryption part
+- Provide the same numbers used in the encryption process.
-- After pressed Decrypt button you'll see the Decrypted Text below the button
+- Click the Decrypt button to reveal the original text.

 ![Screenshot 2023-08-10 130347](https://github.com/Metrohan/RSA-EncrypterDecrypter/assets/54481595/8ccf185c-bc4c-40ff-8403-2f2d71642a48)